ngermeau/8bits-cpu/readme.md

-# Minimalistic And Naive 8 Bit CPU Simulator
+# Minimalistic And Naive 8 Bit CPU Simulator And Assembler

 # Todo

 - [ ] write a correct readme (supported instructions etc...)
+- [ ] change asm program to include symbol
+- [ ] refactor for more clarity of code
+- [ ] asm output filename = entry output filename
+- [ ] asm allow multiple file as parameters
+- [ ] remove global var
-- [ ] write your own assembly compiler
+- [x] write your own assembly compiler
 - [x] let a program be passed in parameter
 - [x] add quick expanation for next cycle or exit
 - [x] take carry flag as input for add, shr, shl